jpa102/hitakana-batch/README.md

 that's a good one, there's sub builds of hitakana where it focuses on only one kana so you don't have to make your fingers tired like it ran a marathon

 ## why is it named like that?
-i combined (hira)gana and kata(kana) into "one" word, that's why it's spelled like that
+i combined (hi)ragana and ka(takana) into "one" word, that's why it's spelled like that